kevinboone/cpicom/README.md

 ## Author and legal

+CPICOM integrates code, in both source and binary form, from many different authors.

 The Z80 CPU emulator engine is largely based on work by Parag Patel from the 1980s.
 Basic CP/M BDOS support was implemented for this emulator by Joseph Allen.
 I believe that the source code for these components is freely distributable.
-They are in the `cpm` directory of this repository.
+They are in the `cpm/` directory of this repository.
 The YModem implementation, in the `yodem` directory, is based on work by Fredrik Hederstierna, now believe to be in the public domain.

 The
-The "LittleFS" filesystem implementation (`files/*/lfs*`) was developed by ARM, and is open source under the terms of the BSD-3-Clause licence.
+The "LittleFS" filesystem implementation (`fs/*/lfs*`) was developed by ARM, and is open source under the terms of the BSD-3-Clause licence.
 The embeded P2DOS implementation of CP/M BDOS is not open source, but